Feasibility of Modeling Orthogonal Frequency-Division Multiplexing Communication Signals with Unsupervised Generative Adversarial Networks: Experiments

-Figure~\ref{fig:main_exp_constellations} displays constellation diagrams for the three GAN models; compare to Figure~\ref{fig:target_constellation} for the target distribution.
-The plots in Figure~\ref{fig:main_exp_constellations} show clear qualitative differences in performance between the models.
-Specifically, for all conditions, WaveGAN struggled to learn the full 16-QAM constellation.
-PSK-GAN successfully learned the 16-QAM constellation in the simpler conditions with smaller allocations and shorter symbol length, but performed worse as the symbol length and allocation size increased.
-On the other hand, STFT-GAN learned the 16-QAM symbol constellation well under all conditions.
+Figure~\ref{fig:main_exp_constellations} displays constellation diagrams for the three GAN models; compare these diagrams to Fig.~\ref{fig:target_constellation} for the target distribution.
+The plots in Fig.~\ref{fig:main_exp_constellations} show clear qualitative differences in performance between the models.
+Specifically, for all conditions, WaveGAN struggled to learn the full 16-QAM constellation. \ac{PSK-GAN} successfully learned the 16-QAM constellation in the simpler conditions with smaller allocations and shorter symbol lengths, but it performed worse as the symbol length and allocation size increased.
+On the other hand, \ac{STFT-GAN} clearly learned the 16-QAM symbol constellation under all conditions.
+However, as noted above for the \ac{EVM} results, the observed constellation fidelity for \ac{STFT-GAN} did not match the target distribution.
+For example, there are visible grid lines between symbols that can be interpreted as a form of mode mixing.